RConsortium/S7/tests/testthat/_snaps/class.md

     Code
       new_class("foo", 1)
     Error <simpleError>
       Can't convert `parent` to a valid class.
-Class specification must be an R7 class object, the result of `new_S3_class()`, an S4 class object, or a base constructor function, not a <double>.
+Class specification must be an R7 class object, the result of `new_S3_class()`, an S4 class object, or a base class, not a <double>.
     Code
       new_class("foo", package = 1)
     Error <simpleError>